adnan2024664/Console-Banking-Application-/README.md

-# Console-Banking-Application-
+# Console-Banking-Application
-This is a console-based banking application in Python, demonstrating some concepts of Object-Oriented Programming.
-It allows users to create accounts, log in, check their balance, and transfer funds.
+This implementation is a console-based bank application which is createdin Pyhton.
+It shows some of the object oriented programming principles and permits users to create their account, log in, chekck their balances, and transfer money to other accounts.

-## Features
+## Features of the application
-- Create new accounts.
+- Create a new account
 - User login and authentication.
-- Balance inquiry.
+- inquiries about balances
 - Transferring funds between accounts.

 ## Structure